Gust Goettl

-Gust Goettl was an inventor, entrepreneur, businessman.
-Many times he did not invent a product, but he did use existing designs to influence future designs.
+Gust Goettl (December 3, 1910–November 24, 2004) was an inventor, entrepreneur, businessman.
+Many times he did not invent a product, but he used existing designs to influence future designs.
 For example, “he did not invent the evaporative cooler, he kept improving it”.
-One of his changes to this particular invention resulted in the "Combination Refrigeration and Evaporative Cooling Air Conditioner,” designed to improve cooling in arid climates.
+One of his changes to this product resulted in the "Combination Refrigeration and Evaporative Cooling Air Conditioner,” designed to improve cooling in arid climates.

 Early life

 Goettl was born on December 3, 1910, in Austria-Hungary.
 He moved to Mansfield, Ohio in 1913 with his family and was later inspired by the weather there to seek a job in the heating and cooling industry.
 From a young age, he was an inventor.

 Career

 Goettl worked throughout his life in the HVAC community.
 With his brother, Adam, they founded Phoenix-based Goettl Air Conditioning on February 14, 1939.
+During World War II, the Goettl brothers shifted their focus to manufacturing operations, contributing to the war effort and highlighting the potential value of cooling technology.

 In 1939, Gust also helped his brothers Adam and William Goettl to form IMPCO (International Metal Products Co.), which became a market leader by the 1940s in the evaporative cooler industry.
 Gust and Adam, as sole stockholders, sold the company in the 1960s to International Metal and sold the building they worked in to McGraw-Edison.
 An employee of McGraw-Edison fell through the roof shortly after and accused the Goettl brothers of negligence.